 In the fictional novels written by J R R Tolkien, Hobbits are a fictional diminutive race that inhabited the Middle Earth in ancient times.
 They lived in holes in the ground called Smials, also known as Hobbit Holes.
 The Hobbiton Movie Set has 17 hobbit hole facades.
 One of the interesting ones is Bag End, which in the movie series is the home of the Baggins family for three generations, including Bilbo and Frodo Baggins.

-The Water Mill shown below also featured in the Lord of the Rings and Hobbit movie series.
+The Water Mill shown below is also featured in the Lord of the Rings and Hobbit movie series.

 Green Dragon Inn